Christmas tree safety tips for businesses

 The festive period brings happiness and joy to millions across the world, but our favourite Christmas traditions — be it trees, meals or decorations — can be serious fire hazards if not treated sensibly.
-Follow our tips to to keep yourself and family safe this holiday season.
+Follow our tips to to keep your business safe this holiday season.
 We want everyone to have a white Christmas — not an orange one.

-Christmas trees are a staple in almost every UK home around Christmas time.
-Sadly, hundreds of these trees become catalysts for serious house fires each years.
-Being wary of the following rules will greatly reduce the chances of house fires this Christmas.
+Christmas trees are a staple in almost every UK home around Christmas time, but many businesses will also decorate their offices or workplace with Christmas trees too.
+Sadly, trees become catalysts for serious house fires each year and can pose a serious fire safety risk for workplaces too.
+Being wary of the following rules will greatly reduce the chances of fires this Christmas.

 When choosing between real trees and artificial trees, be aware that real trees are more prone to catching fire than artificial trees.
 This is because real Christmas trees have the capacity to dry out.
 Using an artificial tree is, therefore, a better option in terms of fire safety.

-If you still wish to include a real tree in home this Christmas, use a little more caution.
+If you still wish to include a real tree in your workplace this Christmas, use a little more caution.
 Look out for the following features of your tree to ensure it is well hydrated:

 - Pick a tree with a deep green colour